Proof of Delivery and Retrieval

 http1### Parcel exists but not delivered yet2GET /api/parcels/PKG-20250215-INTRANSIT/delivery-confirmation34### Expected 4045{ "message": "No delivery confirmation exists for parcel 'PKG-20250215-INTRANSIT'." }

-Summary: Complete Endpoint Pair
+Summary: Complete Service and Endpoint Pair

 | Method | Route | Purpose | Key Status Codes |